BEST : A decision tree algorithm that handles missing values: Experiments : grades data set

 In the second analysis, we will look at the 26488 students who completed their program.
-Using the same set of explanatory variables, we will try to predict the department they majored in :
+Using the same set of explanatory variables, we will try to predict the department they majored in.
+Prediction the major that will be completed by students can help Universities plan ahead the resources needed by each departments.
+According the results in table \ref{Grade2} BEST can be helpful to produce such predictions:

-Here we observe closer results from the two best performing algorithm.
+In table \ref{Grade2} we observe closer results from the two best-performing algorithms.
 BEST and SC have almost indistinguishable performances and are the top performers.
-Even though the results are a lot closer between BEST and SC, our proposed algorithm still produces trees that are more interpretable and could be used to produce a non-biased variable importance analysis.
+A random forest of BEST trees reached an accuracy of 47.57\% which is slightly higher than previously obtained \cite{Beaulac18}.
+Even though the results are a lot closer between BEST and SC, our proposed algorithm still produces trees that are more interpretable and can be used to produce a non-biased variable importance analysis as argued in section \ref{RFRes}.

+Figure \ref{COST_VIP_Major} contains the variable importance we obtained.
+In this particular case the results were not significantly different from those previously obtained \cite{Beaulac18}.
+The number of credits in the Finance department (COMPG) and the number of credits in the English department (ENG) have relatively high importance compared to all the other predictors.
+We observed that the students who obtained a major in either of those were very likely to register to many courses in these respective departments starting in the first year.
+The number of credits in the Mathematics department (MAT) and the number of credits in the Computer Science department (CSC) are also of noticeably high importance.
+We have noticed that these variables are quite useful to predict if a student picks a major in a scientific field.